 3. Rhus Tox

 This is another good all-around treatment to have on hand.
 Rhus Tox is known as the “rusty gate remedy” since it is derived from poison ivy which is often found growing on old gates.
 This remedy is used to reduce pain in protection dogs, especially related to joint issues, sprains, or bone injuries making it a must-have for personal protection dogs.
-If your dog seems to have difficulty moving when they first get up or if they move around a lot while resting, Rhus Tox can help alleviate pain they may be experiencing from injuries or joint issues.
+If your dog seems to have difficulty moving when they first get up or if they move around a lot while resting, Rhus Tox can help alleviate the pain they may be experiencing from injuries or joint issues.
 Since this remedy does come from poison ivy it can occasionally cause a rash so be sure to keep an eye out for any reactions your protection dog may have, topical or otherwise.

 Hypericum is also useful for alleviating pain, though this remedy works specifically on the nerves.
 This makes it very useful for treating injuries or pain in areas with a high concentration of nerve endings such as the neck and back.
-It is also the go-to remedy for injuries to or issues with the tail, noise, nails, and spine.
-Hypericum can also prevent infection and as such should be used after a bite, scrape, cut, or other open wound.
-Your protection dog may need Hypericum if they seem sensitive to touch or cold, or if they seem to be experiencing depression, irritability or anxiety from an injury or stressful event.
+It is also the go-to remedy for injuries to or issues with the tail, nose, nails, and spine.
+Hypericum can also prevent infection and as such should be used after a bite, scrape, cut, or other open wounds.
+Your protection dog may need Hypericum if they seem sensitive to touch or cold, or if they seem to be experiencing depression, irritability, or anxiety from an injury or stressful event.
 Since Hypericum is derived from St. John’s wort it is useful for treating these kinds of emotional issues as well as the aforementioned physical ones.

-Similar to Rhus Tox, Bryonia is useful for relieving join pain.
+Similar to Rhus Tox, Bryonia is useful for relieving joint pain.
 Bryonia should be used in cases where Rhus Tox wouldn’t be.
 So if your protection dog’s joints are warm, inflamed, or get worse in the heat, you’ll want to reach for the Bryonia.
-Pain in inflamed joints will be relieved with pressure, so your dog may be lay on the painful joint, rub against a hard surface, or stand a lot.
+Pain in inflamed joints will be relieved with pressure, so your dog maybe lay on the painful joint, rub against a hard surface, or stand a lot.
 Sprains in a protection dog can result in both short-term and long-term joint pain, so be sure to have some of these remedies on hand to help your hard-working dog!

 The necessary dose will vary depending on the remedy being used, the nature of the injury in question, and the particular dog involved.